 You can now close Local Security Settings window and read on to find out about tracking system and security events using Event Viewer.

-In case you used Local Group Policy console instead, it is best to restart your computer for all changes to take effect.
+In case you used Local Group Policy console instead, open Run dialog (Windows Key+R), type gpupdate /force and click OK.
+You can also restart your computer for the same effect.